-We welcome licensed health professionals, such as nurse practitioners, paramedics, pharmacists, and physician assistants.
-If you have lots of extra letters after your name, let’s talk.
-Camper check-in day is always a time that we can use help.
-If you can only give a couple hours of your time, this might be a great way to get involved.
-(Note: health care professionals without a license are invited to join our team as a Program Volunteer.)
+If you are unable to join us for a full summer session, camper check-in day is always a time that we can use extra help.
+If you can give a few hours of your time, this might be a great way to get involved.

 Where is the Camp?